Jes Fan

 Jes Fan is an artist born in Canada and raised in Hong Kong, currently based in Brooklyn, New York.
 Their work looks at the intersection of biology and identity, and explores otherness, kinship, queerness and diasporic politics.
 Fan has exhibited in the United States, UK, Hong Kong, and others.

 Biography

-Jes Fan grew up in Hong Kong after being born in Canada shortly after his parents immigrated in 1989.
-Fan's parents moved from Hong Kong after the Tiananmen Square protests, hoping to find a safer life.
-Without speaking English, they had great difficulty surviving and soon returned to their native Hong Kong.
-Fan, who identifies as a transgender man, describes Hong Kong as a very oppressive place to grow up, with little to no representation of queer individuals or community.
+Fan grew up in Hong Kong after being born in Canada shortly after their parents immigrated in 1989.